Wills, Trusts & Probate

 Frequently Asked Questions About Undue Influence in UC Irvine

-How can I challenge a will that I believe was created under undue influence?
+How can I challenge a will I believe was created under undue influence?

 Can undue influence be prevented during estate planning?

-What types of evidence are needed to prove undue influence?
+What kind of evidence is needed to prove undue influence?

-Are there alternatives to litigation for undue influence disputes?
+Are there alternatives to going to court for undue influence disputes?

 What role do witnesses play in undue influence cases?